GoogleCloudPlatform/professional-services/tools/ml-audio-content-moderation/README.md

 gcloud scheduler jobs create pubsub check_stt_job \
   --schedule "*/10 * * * *" \
   --topic cron_topic \
-  --message-body "check stt job"
+  --message-body "Check Speech-to-text results"
 ````

-Note that you can edit the schedule flag to be any interval in UNIX cron.
+Note that you can edit the `schedule` flag to be any interval in UNIX cron.
 By default, our solution
 uses every 10 minutes.